Diathermy: History

 The idea that high-frequency electromagnetic currents could have therapeutic effects was explored independently around the same time (1890–1891) by French physician and biophysicist Jacques Arsene d'Arsonval and Serbian American engineer Nikola Tesla. d'Arsonval had been studying medical applications for electricity in the 1880s and performed the first systematic studies in 1890 of the effect of alternating current on the body, and discovered that frequencies above 10 kHz did not cause the physiological reaction of electric shock, but warming.
 He also developed the three methods that have been used to apply high-frequency current to the body: contact electrodes, capacitive plates, and inductive coils.
 Nikola Tesla first noted around 1891 the ability of high-frequency currents to produce heat in the body and suggested its use in medicine.

 By 1900 application of high-frequency current to the body was used experimentally to treat a wide variety of medical conditions in the new medical field of electrotherapy.
-In 1899 Austrian chemist von Zaynek determined the rate of heat production in tissue as a function of frequency and current density, and first proposed using high-frequency currents for deep heating therapy.
-In 1908 German physician Karl Franz Nagelschmidt coined the term diathermy, and performed the first extensive experiments on patients.
+In 1899, Austrian chemist von Zaynek determined the rate of heat production in tissue as a function of frequency and current density and first proposed using high-frequency currents for deep-heating therapy.
+In 1908, German physician Karl Franz Nagelschmidt coined the term diathermy and performed the first extensive experiments on patients.
 Nagelschmidt is considered the founder of the field.
 He wrote the first textbook on diathermy in 1913, which revolutionized the field.

-Until the 1920s noisy spark-discharge Tesla coil and Oudin coil machines were used.
+Until the 1920s, noisy spark-discharge Tesla coil and Oudin coil machines were used.
 These were limited to frequencies of 0.1–2 MHz, called "longwave" diathermy.
 The current was applied directly to the body with contact electrodes, which could cause skin burns.
-In the 1920s the development of vacuum tube machines allowed frequencies to be increased to 10–300 MHz, called "shortwave" diathermy.
-The energy was applied to the body with inductive coils of wire or capacitive plates insulated from the body, which reduced the risk of burns.
-By the 1940s microwaves were being used experimentally.
+In the 1920s, the development of vacuum tube machines enabled frequencies to be increased to 10–300 MHz, a range called "shortwave" diathermy.
+The energy was applied to the body via inductive coils of wire or capacitive plates insulated from the body, reducing the risk of burns.
+By the 1940s, microwaves were being used experimentally.